-To evaluate Twitch ABR's performance, we choose a channel that streams content at a typical resolution of 1920×1080 , frame rate of 35 FPS and bitrates around 6 Mbps.
+To evaluate Twitch ABR's performance, we choose a channel that streams content at a typical resolution of 1920 × 1080, frame rate of 35 FPS and bitrates around 6 Mbps.
 During our measurement, we observed a stark contrast in the number of rebuffering events and duration between LSN and terrestrial network.
 In terms of duration, rebuffering lasts an average of 5.93 seconds with a peak of 23.57 seconds for LSN, while for terrestrial networks, the maximum rebuffering time is only 4.64 seconds with an average of 2.97 seconds.
-In terms of frequency, we observed an average of 1.04 rebuffering events during Internet rush hours, with instances of up to 8 rebuffering events during within one hour.
+In terms of frequency, we observed an average of 1.04 rebuffering events per hour with LSN and an average of 3.49 rebuffering events during Internet rush hours, with instances of up to 8 rebuffering events occurring within one hour.
 In comparison, terrestrial networks exhibit an average of 0.27 rebuffering events per hour, with no sequential rebuffering events observed within one hour.

 Figure 2 provides a 30-minute snapshot depicting buffer size fluctuations on Twitch, which highlights the inadequacy of the existing ABR algorithms in LSNs.
 Notably, the average rebuffering duration, at 5.93 seconds, consistently exceeds the current Latency to Broadcaster (LtB), which is 3 seconds in the figure.
 LtB represents the time taken for content to travel from the streamer's side to the viewer's side and also serves as the maximum limit for the amount of video content that can be preloaded on the viewer's side.
 As a result, the buffer is consistently emptied after each network outage.
+Even when the ABR algorithm always selects the lowest bitrate to minimize rebuffering, completely avoiding such events remains difficult.
+We also noticed that the outage reported by the Starlink mobile app could lead to an extended rebuffering duration at the application level.
+Figure 3 zooms in one particular rebuffering event.
+As shown, there is a 1-second outage followed by a 2-seconds buffer re-establishment, which ultimately leads to a rebuffering event lasting for 1.4 seconds.
+Therefore, even if the buffer size marginally exceeds the outage duration at the onset of the outage, users may still encounter rebuffering events.

-Even when the ABR algorithm always selects the lowest bitrate figure 4: Probability of th first outage over time.
+Figure 4: Probability of the first outage over time.